HathorNetwork/rfcs/text/0033-private-network-guide.md

 For tx mining service, we recommend a minimum of 2 CPUs and 1 GB of RAM, and 100 MB of storage.
 CPU miners are usually CPU bounded.

+For miners, we recommend a minimum of 2 CPUs and 1 GB of RAM, and 100 MB of storage.
+CPU miners are usually CPU bounded.

 For the explorer, you just need a webserver to serve a bunch of static files.

 Here is a table summarizing the minimum requirements for each type of instance: